Light-Wizzard/Sound-Room/README.md

-**Reflection** is what causes an echo, even in a small room, you have sounds that bounce off the walls, all you need is Soundproofing foam, and what most people think Soundproofing is, but this will not give any isolaton, and only add absorbtion of sound.
+**Reflection** is what causes an echo, even in a small room, you have sounds that bounce off the walls, all you need is Soundproofing foam, and what most people think Soundproofing is, but this will not give any isolation, and only add absorption of sound.

 **Background noise** is on the inside, this is your equipment, and the ventilation system.